 - Leftover crab cakes should be stored in refrigerator and used within two days.

 - You can freeze the crab cakes for up to one month.
 Either wrap individual crab cakes in parchment and place in a plastic zipper bag or airtight container.
 Or place the crab cakes on a baking sheet, place in freezer until frozen solid 1-2 hours, then put them in the container.
-Either way will be great and avoid them sticking together.
+Either way will be great and prevent them from sticking together.

 Some other easy, delicious dinners to try:Print